turbot/steampipe-plugin-hibp/docs/index.md

 ---
-organization: wedtm
+organization: turbot
-category: ["Security"]
+category: ["security"]
 icon_url: "/images/plugins/turbot/hibp.svg"
 brand_color: "#3A9AC4"
-display_name: Security
+display_name: Have I Been Pwned
 name: hibp
-description: Steampipe plugin to query breaches, account breaches, pastes and passwords from [HaveIBeenPwned](https://haveibeenpwned.com/)
+description: Steampipe plugin to query breaches, account breaches, pastes and passwords from Have I Been Pwned.
 og_description: Query HIBP data with SQL!
 Open source CLI.
 No DB required.
-og_image: "TBD"
+og_image: "/images/plugins/turbot/hibp-social-graphic.png"
 ---

-# HaveIBeenPwned? + Steampipe
+# Have I Been Pwned? + Steampipe

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.